Dolour: History

 Dolour was formed in Seattle, Washington, releasing their debut 7" in mid-1998 on Theory Records, and two self-released EPs before releasing their first album Waiting For A World War in April 2001 on Sonic Boom Records.
-By the release of Waiting for a World War, Dolour had become a solo project for Tutmarc.
+By the release of Waiting for a World War, Dolour had become a solo project for Shane Tutmarc.
 Tutmarc recorded Suburbiac, released on Fugitive Records in 2002, with producer Aaron Sprinkle.
-The self-produced New Old Friends (2004) was released on Made In Mexico Records in November 2004.
+The self-produced New Old Friends was released on Made In Mexico Records in November 2004.
 In 2005, A Matter of Time: 2000-2005, an anthology, was released by Japanese label Quince Records.
 During 2004-2006 Dolour produced two separate albums, Hell or Highwater and Storm & Stress, which were combined and released on Japanese label Quince Records as The Years in the Wilderness in 2007.

-Tutmarc began a side project in early 2007 called Shane Tutmarc & The Traveling Mercies.
-On December 6, 2007, Tutmarc announced the end of Dolour as he focused his efforts on this new project.
+On December 6, 2007, Tutmarc announced the end of Dolour as he focused his efforts on the band Shane Tutmarc & the Traveling Mercies.

 After Tutmarc pursued a solo career, Dolour became active again in 2020, releasing the album The Royal We, and in April 2021, the album Televangelist.
-In 2021, Dolour also released the album Origin Story, comprising re-recorded songs from previous releases.
+In 2021, Dolour also released Origin Story, comprising re-recorded songs from previous releases.